-I am currently a doctoral candidate and teaching fellow in the Department of Philosophy at DePaul University and serve as chair of the Graduate Student Council of the American Philosophical Association (APA).
+I’m a doctoral candidate and teaching fellow in the Department of Philosophy at DePaul University and an instructor at Bellevue University.
+I also serve on the American Philosophical Association (APA) Virtual Programming Committee.

-I am honored to have been awarded The Michael Mezey Excellence in Teaching Award for my undergraduate philosophy courses on ethics, existentialism, affect theory, and social and political thought.
-In addition to my teaching in philosophy, I have worked as a program instructor for DePaul’s Mitchem program and collaborated with the McNair program to provide research preparation training, professional development workshops, and mentorship to undergraduate students that have historically been under-represented and under-served within the academy at large.
+I’m currently teaching courses on ethics, race and identity, and philosophy of crime and punishment in the Departments of Philosophy and Criminology and the Liberal Studies Program at DePaul and introductory courses in philosophy and ethics at Bellevue.
+I was honored to have been awarded The Michael Mezey Excellence in Teaching Award for my undergraduate philosophy courses on ethics, existentialism, affect theory, and social and political thought in the past.
+In addition to my teaching in Philosophy, I worked as a program instructor for DePaul’s Arnold Mitchem Scholars Program and collaborated with the Ronald McNair Scholars Program to provide research preparation training, professional development workshops, and mentorship to students who have historically been underserved and/or marginalized within the academy.

-I earned my BA and MA in Philosophy from The University of New Mexico.
-My undergraduate studies included minors in cultural anthropology and religious studies.
-While pursuing my MA, I taught college writing courses in the Department of English and served as a mentor with the Women’s Resource Center.
+I earned my BA and MA in Philosophy from The University of New Mexico where I minored in cultural anthropology and religious studies.
+While pursuing my MA, I taught argumentative writing courses in the Department of English and served as a mentor with the Women’s Resource Center.

-Outside of my training at UNM and DePaul, I have participated in several institutes and workshops, including: PIKSI Rock; Rutgers Summer Institute for Diversity in Philosophy; Collegium Phaenomenologicum; and Chicago Torture Justice Center’s Liberatory Memory Workshop.
+Outside of my training at UNM and DePaul, I have had the benefit of participating in several institutes and workshops, including: UNM Ronald E. McNair Scholars Program; PIKSI at the Rock Ethics Institute; Rutgers Summer Institute for Diversity in Philosophy; Collegium Phaenomenologicum; and Chicago Torture Justice Center’s Liberatory Memory Workshop.

-When I am not teaching, reading, or writing, I enjoy hiking with my two dogs, gardening, working with fiber arts, organizing with mutual aid projects, and supporting local grassroots efforts to address and combat carceral violence.
+When I am not teaching, reading, or writing, I enjoy hiking with my two dogs and supporting mutual aid projects and initiatives that address and combat carceral violence.